Last updated: July 25, 2023

 Pat’s Rubber Leg Stonefly

 The Stimulator is the epitome of an effective attractor dry fly.
 It floats very well, even in fast water, is visible, and is available in a wide range of sizes and colors.
 As a bonus, it is also buoyant enough to suspend a beadhead nymph as a dropper, increasing its versatility.
-It imitates caddis flies, stoneflies and small hoppers well and seems to be most effective when fished in pocket water or near the bank.
-Yellow, tan, royal and peacock bodies in sizes #6-16 are all good choices.
+It imitates caddis flies, stoneflies, and small hoppers well, and it seems to be most effective when fished in pocket water or near the bank.
+Yellow, tan, royal, and peacock bodies in sizes #6-16 are all good choices.

 The PMX is an improved variation of the western favorite, the Madam X. The PMX features a highly visible parachute-style wing, making the fly much easier to track.
 Like the Stimulator, this attractor dry fly is a good searching pattern that floats well while suspending nymphs below.
 The rubber legs wiggle in the water, eliciting aggressive strikes.
 This pattern also does a good job of accurately imitating hoppers, caddis, stoneflies, and even big ants.
 This is my all-time favorite summer dry fly and dozens of tan, yellow, and royal versions from size #6-16 have earned their own fly box.
 The PMX catches more trout for my clients than all of my other dry flies combined.